-The GBU-15/B is actually a family of weapons based on a kit of standard components, and is known as the "modular guided glide bomb" system.
+The GBU-15/B was actually a family of weapons based on a kit of standard components, known as the "modular guided glide bomb" system.
 The Air Force also worked with Hughes to build a glide bomb with a pair of "switchblade" pop-open wings for extended glide range, but this "GBU-20/B Planar Wing Weapon (PWW)" never reached production.

 The GBU-15/B had a distinctively different appearance from HOBOS, however, with triangular nose fins on the seeker section and large truncated delta fins on the tail section, with both sets of fins arranged in a cruciform pattern.
-As a result, the GBU-15/B is sometimes referred to as the "cruciform wing weapon (CWW)".
-The larger fins give the GBU-15/B a longer glide distance than HOBOS.
+As a result, the GBU-15/B was sometimes referred to as the "cruciform wing weapon (CWW)".
+The larger fins gave the GBU-15/B a longer glide distance than HOBOS.

-The GBU-15/B is carried by the F-15E Strike Eagle, and was carried by the F-111 Aardvark, now retired from US service.
+The GBU-15/B was carried by the F-15E Strike Eagle and by the F-111 Aardvark, now retired from US service.
 The F-111 made very effective use of the GBU-15/B during the Gulf War, dropping 71 of the weapons to seal off oil manifolds wrecked by the Iraqis to spew out oil, and other targets.

-GBU-15/B kits have been developed that feature smaller "short chord" wing, and the kits can be used on the BLU-109/B 900 kilogram (2,000 pound) penetrator warhead.
-This gives a "Chinese menu" of possible weapon configurations:
+GBU-15/B kits were developed that feature smaller "short chord" wing, and the kits could be used on the BLU-109/B 900 kilogram (2,000 pound) penetrator warhead.
+This gave a "Chinese menu" of possible weapon configurations:

 * The invention of the laser in the early 1960s led immediately to excited visions of "death rays" that could shoot down enemy missiles, but such "directed energy" weapons proved a major challenge, and are only now beginning to seem practical.
 The laser did, however, have significant short-term potential for use in combat.